aggviolinist/AWS_SA/secrets-manager/readme.md

 python main.py
 ```
 >![Alt text](/output-images/sm.png?raw=true "The output as expected")
-# 2. Retreving the Username and Password using Ruby
+# b.
+Retreving the Username and Password using Ruby
 ### Using ruby
 ```sh
 bunle init